dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-4.md

 Good luck and have fun!

 __P.S.__ I'm also open to your comments and suggestions.
 Especially if you have a proposal of a benchmark for the next edition of the challenge, please let me know.
 Finding a good benchmark isn't easy.

+---

+[^1]: Unfortunately, neither Denis nor Ivica work closely with Windows, so sorry, we have limited support for Windows.
+At least we know that it is possible to compile the source code with the MSVC compiler (19.28.29335) from Visual Studio 2019.
+But you need to fix cmake or add the optimizations options to the VS project yourself.
+We highly encourage you to contribute your changes back to the benchmark, so that other people will benefit from it.